 Cytomegalovirus is a significant cause of morbidity, mortality and graft loss in SOT patients.
 CMV infection or disease is the most common viral complication after SOT with 25-40% of patients developing symptomatic disease.

-We anticipate initiating a proof-of-concept trial with Viralym-M for the treatment of CMV infections in SOT patients in 2021.
+We anticipate initiating a proof-of-concept trial with Viralym-M for CMV infections in SOT patients in the second half of 2021.

 Other Viruses Targeted by Viralym-M

 Epstein Barr Virus